Blancotherium

-Blancotherium (meaning "Blanco Creek beast") is an extinct genus of gomphotheriid proboscidean from Texas. <ref name="may2019" / Originally named Gnathabelodon "buckneri", the genus consists solely of type species B. buckneri.
+Blancotherium (meaning "Blanco Creek beast") is an extinct genus of gomphotheriid proboscidean from Texas.<ref name="may2019" / Originally named Gnathabelodon "buckneri", the genus consists solely of type species B. buckneri.

 Etymology

-Blancotheriums generic name is derived from Blanco Creek, Texas, and the Greek thēria "beast, animal".
+Blancotheriums generic name is derived from Blanco Creek, Texas, and the Greek thērion "beast", "animal".
 The specific epithet is named for the Buckner Ranch, where the holotype was discovered.